JKutt/transformers_segmentation/courses/deepMag/report/document.md

 # DeepMagnetics

+## Abstract

+Based on the success of the graphical processing unit (GPU) in machine learning, this performance can be applied to linear problems in geophysics.
+In particular, the magnetics simulation can be formulated to target the GPU.
+With this large scaled simulations can be computed in a practical amount of time.
+In the following document the FFT formulated kernel with modest GPU a 1024 X 1024 receiver coverage can calculate the forward simulation in seconds.
+Traditional kernels would take a lot of resources and need to be highly distributed to accomplish these speeds.
+Starting from an already fast kernel, the fully distributed system has potential of highly parallel and fast simulated results.

 ## FFT's & Magnetics

 Based on the work of [Jianke Qiang et. al, 2019](https://doi.org/10.1016/j.jappgeo.2019.04.009) which forms the magnetic anomaly calculation as a convolution a forward modeling kernel can be written for magnetics utilizing GPU resources allowing for fast computation of large scaled surveys.
 This is accomplished by utilising Fast Fourier Transforms and matrix multiplications which are highly optimized for GPU operation.
 In order to do the Fourier calculation, a few pieces of information must be calculated in the spatial domain.
 First we calculate the geometric term of the magnetic response from a single layer call it $\p_k$ can be broken into its components $\pfx$, $\pfy$, $\pfz$ represented as: